 Those differences were on the surface, visible from the outside.
 To see more significant differences, we must look at what humans are capable of achieving.

-Men are superior to women in areas like mathematics, science, tool-making, and composing symphonies.
-Feminists have tried for years to coax girls into some of these areas, spending billions of taxpayer dollars to arrange ‘equal’ learning, yet after many decades of this, few women care for such things, and there are no significant results.
+Men are superior to women in fields like mathematics, science, tool-making, and composing symphonies.
+Feminists have tried for years to coax girls in those directions, spending billions of taxpayer dollars to arrange ‘equal’ learning, yet after many decades of this, few women care for such things, and there are no significant results.
 If there were you would never hear the end of it.

 Men are expert in these and other areas thanks to hunting, warring, and their use of thrown, shot or catapulted missiles while charging over a changing landscape.
 Their brains had to evolve to cope with hunting runaway prey over three-dimensional terrain, while visually communicating with fellow hunters.